rudolfochrist/jasql/README.txt

 4.1 INSTALLATION
 ~~~~~~~~~~~~~~~~

-  `jasql' is not available with Quicklisp.
-Either put it into QL's local
+  `jasql' is not in Quicklisp.
+Either put it into QL's local projects or
-  projects or to any other place where QL/ASDF can find it.
+  to any other place where QL/ASDF can find it.

   You can run `make install' to install it to `/usr/local/lisp/jasql' or
   any other `prefix' ASDF knows about.